 Why Study Political Science and Sociology?

 Political Science and Sociology should be a definite subject for any student interested in current affairs and politics.
 However, many students find it a genuinely engaging and stimulating subject in its own right.
 It provides an excellent basis for the development of critical thinking, good communication skills, and is appreciated by employers as imparting in students superb awareness of vital social and political trends in society.

-Postgraduate programmes include the MA in Community Development, the MA in Family Support Studies, the MA in Gender, Globalisation and Rights and the MA in Social Work, while the M.Litt. and Ph.D. by research in Political Science and in Sociology are also offered.
+Postgraduate programmes include the MA in Politics & Sociology, the MA in Family Support Studies, the MA in Gender, Globalisation and Rights and the MA in Social Work, while the M.Litt. and Ph.D. by research in Political Science and in Sociology are also offered.